Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-03-accessing-html.md

 <p><a href="//www.youtube.com/embed/1aQplfKL2eI" data-lity>Accessing HTML Tags Video</a></p>

 <p>One of the most useful things that JavaScript can do is access HTML tags and change their content.
-Look at the example below.</p>
+Look at the example in the next tab.</p>

 </div>